-Sierra Club California Legislative Priority List 2017 (June 5, 2017) Each year, Sierra Club California staff and volunteer leaders work together to analyze and determine Club positions on hundreds of bills at the legislature.
+Sierra Club California Legislative Priority List 2017 (October 22, 2017) Each year, Sierra Club California staff and volunteer leaders work together to analyze and determine Club positions on hundreds of bills at the legislature.
 From among those on which we take a position, a number rise to the top as priority bills that deserve special attention and that we encourage our members to bring to the attention of their legislators.
 Below is the Sierra Club California list of priority bills in 2017 with our position and each bill's status as of the date above.
 This list is updated periodically.
 It is not a complete list of all the bills we take a position on or lobby.
 For the latest status on bills and their location in the legislative process, go to leginfo.legislature.ca.gov.
 The bills are grouped below by topic area and listed within those by house and in ascending numerical order.
 Bills introduced by Assembly members begin with AB and bills introduced by Senators begin with SB.
 Those without any highlighting are actively moving through the legislative process.
-Those highlighted in vellow have been held or killed in a committee or on the Senate or Assembly floor.
-Those bills in pink have been converted to two-year bills, meaning they may begin moving again in 2018.
+Those highlighted in yellow have been held in a committee or on the Senate or Assembly floor and may come back for consideration in 2018.
+Those bills in pink have been converted to two-year bills by their authors, meaning they may begin moving again in 2018.
+Those bills highlighted in gray appear to be dead (or inactive).
 Those that have been passed through the legislature and are awaiting action by the governor are highlighted in aqua, and those signed by the governor to become law have been highlighted in green.
 Those highlighted in red have been vetoed by the governor.
 Tackling Climate and Air Pollution AB 262 (Bonta) Public contracts: lowest responsible bidder: eligible materials The State of California spends more than \$10 billion a year-on average-on infrastructure construction and repair.
 This bill would set up a system that requires the state to take into consideration climate pollution created during manufacture when it buys certain materials used in construction.
 This would acknowledge clean manufacturers and motivate dirty manufacturers to clean up their act to be competitive in bids for state construction contracts.
 Support.
-Passed in Assembly.
-Moves to Senate AB 476 (Gipson) Vehicular air pollution This bill would change a definition regarding vehicle weights in an effort to make methane gas-fueled heavy-duty trucks eligible for funds the legislature has set aside to provide incentives for zero-emission trucks and buses.
+Signed.
+AB 476 (Gipson) Vehicular air pollution This bill would change a definition regarding vehicle weights in an effort to make methane gas-fueled heavy-duty trucks eligible for funds the legislature has set aside to provide incentives for zero-emission trucks and buses.
 Oppose.
-Failed in Asm.
-Transportation Committee.
+Converted to a two-year bill to be considered in 2018.